burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 3. **Data structure augmentation.** Motivation is to add information to a data structure to make common operations do less work.

-4. **Precomputation.** The idea of precomputation is to perform calculations in advance so as to avoid doing them at "missioncritical" times.
+4. **Precomputation.** The idea of precomputation is to perform calculations in advance to avoid doing them at "mission-critical" times.
 We precompute the table of coefficients when initializing, and perform table look-up at runtime.

 5. **Compile-Time Initialization.** The idea of compile-time initialization is to store the values of constants during compilation, saving work at execution time.
-One way is create code snippet which generate function for you.
-(Such technic is called meta programming).
+One way is to create a code snippet that generates a function for you.
+(Such a technique is called metaprogramming).

 6. **Caching.** The idea of caching is to store results that have been accessed recently so that the program need not compute them again.

 7. **Exploit Sparsity.** The idea of exploiting sparsity is to avoid storing and computing on zeroes.
-Structures such as Compressed Sparse Row(CSR) can be used for compress information about sparse matrix, sparse graphs, sparse weighted graph.
+Structures such as Compressed Sparse Row(CSR) can be used to compress information about sparse matrices, sparse graphs, and sparse weighted graphs.

-8. **Constant folding and propagation.** The idea of constant folding and propagation is to evaluate constant expressions and substitute the result into further expressions during compilation.
+8. **Constant folding and propagation.** The idea of constant folding and propagation is to evaluate constant expressions and substitute the result in further expressions during compilation.

 9. **Common-Subexpression Elimination.** Avoid computing the same expression multiple times by evaluating the expression once and storing the result for later use.